Ruth Foundation for the Arts (RDK Foundation)

 Trustee: US Bank NA serves as Co-Trustee ($1.9 million in fees, FY 2024)

 Patterson on Multi-Year Support: Executive Director Karen Patterson notes that multi-year general operating support is "celebrated as something that's considered risky," highlighting her commitment to addressing systemic funding gaps.
-She emphasizes that "artists are more enmeshed in a community than you may realize," reflecting the foundation's belief in artist-centered decision-making.
+She emphasises that "artists are more enmeshed in a community than you may realise," reflecting the foundation's belief in artist-centred decision-making.

 Application Process & Timeline